tanvirsweb/HouseRentingWebsite/README.md

 # House Renting Website
- Create House Renting website using PHP, MySQL,HTML, CSS, Bootstrap 5
+ Create House Renting website using PHP, MySQLi,HTML, CSS, Bootstrap 5
+ Prepare Statement (with PDO) is used to prevent SQL injection.